Skip to main content

 End date

-The Stephenson Avenue Extension will provide a new connection from Cedric Street to Scarborough Beach Road, including an interchange at Mitchell Freeway with a southbound Smart Freeway on-ramp, and new local road links to Ellen Stirling Boulevard.
-The Stirling Bus Interchange is also underway and will be delivered as part of this project.
+The Stephenson Avenue Extension will provide a new connection from Cedric Street to Scarborough Beach Road, including an interchange at Mitchell Freeway.

-The Stirling Bus Interchange is undergoing a major upgrade with anticipated completion in early-2026.
-The project will increase capacity from an 18-stand to a 29-stand facility, with a new pedestrian access between Stirling Station and the southern car park.
+The Stirling Bus Interchange will be delivered as part of this project, with completion anticipated in early-2026.
+Works are underway to increase capacity from a 16-stand to a 29-stand facility, with a new pedestrian access between Stirling Station and the southern car park.
 Main Roads WA are delivering this upgrade on behalf of the Public Transport Authority.

 For detailed project information, visit Main Roads WA.